Zialus/picard/ASSO-DOCS/Relatorio2.md

 According to our analysis of the project, Picard has 6 key components: **Picard** (the main component), **Qt**, **Picard Ui**, **Plugins**, **Util** and **FileBrowser**.

-**Picard UI** component is responsible for the main interaction between user and software and implements a graphical user interface prototype, with which, user can perform various operations.
+**Picard UI** component is responsible for the main interaction between user and software and implements a graphical user interface prototype, with which user can perform various operations.
 This prototype is then implemented by the Graphical user interfaces library **Qt**.

 The **Util** component contains common features to several software components and commonly used data structures.